-They are among the world’s best sources of plant-based protein, and are an excellent food for vegetarians.
-They also increase your satiety and help quell hunger.
+They are among the world’s best sources of plant-based protein and are an excellent food for vegetarians.
+They also increase your satiety and help quell the hunger.

 13. Brussels Sprouts

-The Brussels sprouts is another rich-protein vegetable related to broccoli.
+The Brussels sprouts are another rich-protein vegetable related to broccoli.

 It’s also very high in fiber, vitamin C and other nutrients.